 Don’t be misled by attempts by some providers to appear to be the cheapest.
-There are still plenty of lesser quality hearing aids out there that are comparatively “cheap”, but as the saying goes, you get what you pay for.
+There are still plenty of lesser-quality hearing aids that are comparatively “cheap”, but as the saying goes, you get what you pay for.

-Older hearing aid technology was at times uncomfortable and more difficult to adjust to.
+Older hearing aid technology was at times challenging to adjust to and uncomfortable.
 As you can imagine, the older the technology is, the cheaper it becomes.
-So exercise some caution and restraint if you see an offer that’s too good to be true.
+So exercise caution and restraint if you see an offer too good to be true.

 For example, the cost of hearing aids may or may not include a full range of services like a free ear wax removal or a full diagnostic hearing test once a year for six years.
-Over the life of your hearing aids, this can save you thousands of dollars.
+Over the life of your hearing aids, this can save you hundreds of dollars.

 3 Reasons Why It Can Be Difficult To Compare the Cost of Hearing Aids in NZ

-- Self-regulatory industry policies that inhibit transparency.
+- Self-regulatory industry policies that inhibit pricing transparency.

-- The common practice of ‘bundled pricing’.
+- The common practice of bundled pricing.

 Below we discuss each of these issues in more detail.

 This policy is a double-edged sword.
 On the one hand, it insulates audiologists from being associated with potentially biased hearing aid manufacturer advertising.
-On the other hand, it obstructs public discussion and comparison of hearing aid brands, models and consequently pricing.
+On the other hand, it obstructs public discussion and comparison of hearing aid brands, models and, consequently, pricing.

 The industry norm is to bundle pricing.
-What that means is all of the services you require to have your hearing aids fitted, fine-tuned, and kept in working order over time are often included in the purchase price.
+What that means is all of the services you require to have your hearing aids fitted, fine-tuned, and kept in working order over time are usually included in the purchase price.

 How Can You Increase Your Chances of Being Satisfied With Your Hearing Aid Purchase?